the French flag

 You must love whatever happens to you [...] because it was made for you, corresponds to you, and has come to you, as it were, from above, from the chain of the most ancient causes 3.

-To remain impassive and content, however, we must temper our expectations—specifically, we must not ask too much of others.
-If we expect people to be good, we are bound to be disappointed and unhappy.
+To remain impassive and content, however, we must temper our expectations — specifically, we must not expect too much of others.
+If we expect people to behave well, we are bound to be disappointed.

 1 Meditations, book X, 5